joaks1/python-file-io/README.md

 >>> type(file_object)
 ```

-Just like any Python object, we can use `help` to find out more about it and
+Just like any object in Python, we can use `help` to find out more about it and
 see its methods:

 ```python